Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 - 'metadata': Any additional informations about the sequence.
 Those should be specified as a dictionary.

 This is it.
-Now when starting Ecpy your new sequence should be listed.
+Now when starting Exopy your new sequence should be listed.

 .. _dev_tasks_new_filter:

 Creating your own sequence filter
 ---------------------------------

-As the number of sequences available in Ecpy grows, finding the sequence you need might become a bit tedious.
-To make searching through tasks easier Ecpy can filter the sequences from which to choose from.
+As the number of sequences available in Exopy grows, finding the sequence you need might become a bit tedious.
+To make searching through tasks easier Exopy can filter the sequences from which to choose from.
 A number a basic filters are built-in but one can easily add more.

-To add a new filter you simply need to contribute a |SequenceFilter| to the 'ecpy.pulses.filters' extension point, as in the following example :
+To add a new filter you simply need to contribute a |SequenceFilter| to the 'exopy.pulses.filters' extension point, as in the following example :

 .. code-block:: enaml